 It’s important to seal air leaks around windows before you begin installing window treatments.
 Plastic tension strips and foam weatherstripping, for instance, are excellent for plugging leaks around windows (and they are cost-effective).
 Contact your HVAC contractor for a professional assessment and sealing.

-For more window treatment and home energy-efficiency tips, please contact us at Wood Air Conditioning, Inc. We’ve proudly served homeowners of Mount Pleasant and surrounding communities for more than 57 years.
+For more window treatment and home energy-efficiency tips, please contact us at Wood Air Conditioning & Plumbing, Inc. We’ve proudly served homeowners of Mount Pleasant and surrounding communities for more than 57 years.

 Image Provided by Shutterstock.com